BestTimesToVisit.com Logo

 Classic American Cars (Taxis)

-These iconic vintage cars offer a quintessential Havana experience, perfect for short to medium distances within the city or for a scenic tour.
-They're a fantastic way to soak in the atmosphere, especially along the Malecón.
+These iconic vintage cars are a quintessential Havana experience, offering private tours or point-to-point taxi services.
+They're perfect for short hops within Old Havana or for a memorable scenic drive along the Malecón.

 Coco Taxis

-These bright yellow, three-wheeled scooters with a covered passenger seat are a fun and agile way to navigate Havana's narrow streets, especially for solo travelers or couples.
-They're great for zipping between neighborhoods like Vedado and Old Havana.
+These bright yellow, three-wheeled scooters with a covered passenger seat are a fun and agile way to navigate narrow streets, especially in Vedado and Old Havana.
+They're best for shorter distances where traffic might be an issue for larger vehicles.

 Bicitaxis (Bicycle Taxis)